teleport-network/teleport-documents/developer/Fees/2HowToPayFees.md

 ## General Process (1-Hop & 2-Hop with Relay Chain)

-When invoking the XIBC application contracts, you need to specify the "fee" parameter.
+When invoking the XIBC application contracts, the "fee" parameter must be specified.

 ```jsx
 function multiCall(